Community input has now closed (18 December 2020).

-Coastal inundation (where sea water floods the land during tides or storms) is likely to be significantly aggravated by future sea level rise and is being considered in conjunction with the preparation of the Draft Whakamahere Whakatu Nelson Plan and our work on climate change adaptation.
+Coastal inundation (where sea water floods the land during tides or storms or indirectly through the stormwater network or elevated groundwater) is likely to increase through future sea level rise and is being considered in conjunction with the preparation of the Draft Whakamahere Whakatu Nelson Plan and our work on climate change adaptation.

-We’ve been working on a region-wide project to enable our community to work towards long-term adaptive planning for sea level rise and coastal hazards.
+We’ve been working on a region-wide approach to enable our community to work towards long-term adaptive planning for sea level rise and coastal hazards.

 While the rate and magnitude of future sea level rise is uncertain, we do know that rising sea levels will have increasing implications for development and infrastructure in coastal areas along with environmental, cultural and societal effects.